 Financial statements in Germany

-Major differences between German and Danish accounting policies
+Major differences between German and Danish accounting policies:

 German accounting policies are based on the prudence principle.
 In Denmark, they are based on the principle of true and fair value.
 For this reason, fixed assets and inventories, in particular, are valued differently in Danish and German financial statements.
 The German commercial balance sheet differs from the tax accounts.

 Tax depreciation charges are made over extended depreciation periods and based on fixed rates specified in an official table.
 A fiscal year cannot exceed 12 months.
-Only very few companies in Germany are required to have their accounts scrutinised by auditors.
+Only very few companies in Germany are required to have their accounts audited by auditors.